 China’s New Regulations Overview in 2019

-In 2019, China implemented and will implement many significant legislative amendments and new laws, regulations and policies.
+In 2019, China implemented and will implement many significant legislative amendments and new laws, regulations, and policies.
 Your business must consider these changes, ranging from tax reform to international tariff agreements, to avoid unnecessary issues.
 Most of these changes were announced in 2018 and are progressively implemented in phases, however, they came into effect this year.
 To Ensure your business compliance in 2019, this article aims to point out the most crucial matters to prepare for.

 China’s Individual Income Reform (IIT) 2019

 China’s new individual income (IIT) tax reform is a fundamental change, despite its amendments through the years, its core principles were established nearly 40 years ago.
-At that time, the population had limited income and the mostly relied on salary for income.
+At that time, the population had limited income and the most relied on salary for income.
 However, over the decades China has experienced rapid economic growth and nowadays people have a much more diversified income.
 Furthermore, as China matures, so does its administrative system and its enforcement, the reform regarding IIT reflects this development.

 This amendment aims to lighten the burden for low to mid-income earners while taking a tougher stance on high-income individuals.
 The new reform came into force on January 1st 2019.
 The main areas of changes are listed below: